Featured Post

 In addition to fiber, the protein and healthy fats present in chia seeds also contribute to appetite regulation.
 Protein stimulates the release of hormones associated with satiety, such as peptide YY and glucagon-like peptide-1.
 Healthy fats slow digestion, further prolonging the feeling of fullness after eating.

-Some observational studies suggest that diets rich in fiber and plant-based foods are associated with healthier body weight and lower risks of obesity.
+Some observational studies suggest that diets rich in fiber and plant-based foods are associated with healthier body weight and lower risks of obesity, with epidemiological data available through Centers for Disease Control and Prevention (CDC).
 However, it is important to recognize that no single food can cause weight loss on its own.
 Sustainable weight management requires a comprehensive approach that includes balanced nutrition, regular physical activity, adequate sleep, and stress management.

 Nevertheless, adding chia seeds to meals such as oatmeal, yogurt, smoothies, or salads can enhance nutritional density while promoting satiety.
 Because they are relatively low in calories yet high in fiber, chia seeds provide a practical way to improve dietary quality without significantly increasing energy intake.